mikependon/RepoDB.NET/pages/features/bulkoperations.md

 # Bulk Operations

-The bulk operation is the process of bringing all the data from the application into the database server at once, and at the same time, ignoring some database specific activities (ie: `Logging`, `Audits`, `Data-Type Checks`, `Constraints`, etc) behind the scene, thus gives you maximum performance during the operation.
+The bulk operation is the process of bringing all the data from the application into the database server at once, and at the same time, ignoring some database specific activities (i.e.: `Logging`, `Audits`, `Data-Type Checks`, `Constraints`, etc) behind the scene, thus gives you maximum performance during the operation.

 Basically, we do the normal [Delete](/operation/delete), [Insert](/operation/insert), [Merge](/operation/merge) and [Update](/operation/update) operations when interacting with the database.
 The data is processed in an atomic way.
 If we do call the [batch operations](/feature/batchoperations), the multiple single operation is just being batched and executed at the same time.
 In short, there are round-trips between your application and the database.
 Thus does not give you the maximum performance when doing the CRUD operations.